 If the problem continues then you can take the following action:

-- If it is on a public verge or highway and the vehicle is found to be parked contravening local parking regulations contact your Local Authority who may be able to assist by issuing a Penalty Charge notice.
+- If it is on a public verge or highway and the vehicle is found to be parked contravening local parking regulations contact your local authority who may be able to assist by issuing a Penalty Charge notice.

 - If it is parked in such a manner where it needs to be removed immediately, please contact the Police who will arrange this if deemed necessary.

-- If it is on land owned by GUHG, please contact us and we will make contact with your neighbour.
+- If it is on land owned by us, please contact us and we will make contact with your neighbour.
 It may be that your neighbour/their visitors are not aware of the local parking arrangements.

 This refers to the offence of repairing vehicles in the street is aimed at those carrying out repairs as part of running a vehicle repair business and not individuals repairing their own cars/bikes).